dougeby/IntuneDocs/intune/windows-management-extension.md

 <!-- change image with a better one -->

 #### Status for a specific PowerShell script policy
-Use the following PowerShell cmdlet with the checkScriptResult parameter to retrieve the status for a specific PowerShell script policy:
+To retrieve the status for a specific PowerShell script policy, use the following PowerShell cmdlet with the checkScriptResult parameter:
 ``` PS C:\> .\IntuneManagementExtension.ps1 -User <IntuneLogin> -Operation checkScriptResult -ScriptId <ScriptID>```

 For example, to check the status of the **Get-ExecutionPolicy** PowerShell script (shown in the previous screen shot), you would use *47159b34-585e-4fff-9b06-4f18b9df8bbd* for the ScriptID.